schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

 I can make those assumptions in order because that is what the browser will do when attempting to find and load a favicon for your website.
 In other words, the browser will look for a link element with a `rel` attribute using the keyword `icon`.
 Should it find one, it will attempt to load the resource specified by the `href` attribute.
 Should the format of the resource not be supported or, the resource fails to load, the browser will attempt to fetch the favicon from `www.yoursite.com/favicon.ico`.
 Failing that, it will give up and "silently" fail.
 I put silently in quotes, because, unless you are a developer poking around in developer tools, you will be none the wiser that all the above even happened, or that it resulted in an HTTP 404 error.

-Knowing the above, we can take the needed steps to avoid the unhappy outcome we saw above.
+Knowing the above, we can take the needed steps to avoid the unfortunate outcome we saw above.
 But wait, if the browser will in the end just look for that file at the root of your website, why not just put the relevant file there and be done with it?
 That is an option, and you would not be wrong for doing it however, why make the poor browser jump through all those hoops if we can just tell it where to find the file we want it to use in a single line of code?

 There are more reasons to use the `link` element with the `icon` keyword than just to avoid the browser's favicon loading algorithm.
 Even though the `ico` format has served us well in the past, the web has moved on.
 The `ico` format was originally conceived of by Microsoft back in the early days of the web as a format that can contain multiple, differently sized versions of the same file.
 The browser or operating system will then decide which size to use based on the context it is used in, and the screen resolution.